bsstahl/CognitiveInheritance/Posts/Generics-Concerns.md

 description:
 ispublished: true
 showinlist: false
-publicationdate: 2006-04-28T18:52:00.000+00:00
+publicationdate: 2006-04-29T18:52:00Z
 lastmodificationdate: 2010-10-22T18:11:36.000+00:00
 slug: Generics-Concerns
 categories:
 - Development

 ---
-Another feature that concerns me (see my [earlier post](http://74.125.95.132/post.aspx?id=1b041dd9-2b92-4353-95be-f45c1ff2c408)) is .NET Generics.
+Another feature that concerns me (see my {PageLink:NET-20-Concerns|earlier post}) is .NET Generics.
 While it is nice to be able to specifiy a strongly-typed collection without having to create a class, it seems to me like this is still the [house of sticks](http://msdn2.microsoft.com/en-us/library/Aa716279%28VS.60%29.aspx), rather than the house of bricks we really want.
 Also, extensibility seems to suffer in this model because we are limiting our encapsulation.
 I certainly have not used this enough to say one way or another for certain, I just currently have concerns.